Study Abroad Program at the University of Western Australia

 Student & Parent Services Manager Donnetta Spears is available to both students and parents for travel questions and information.
 Donnetta has worked with IFSA-Butler since 2000, and she has traveled through parts of Europe, Latin America, Australia and New Zealand.
 As the mother of 4 college students (including one who studied abroad on an IFSA-Butler program), she has a deep understanding of the ins-and-outs of study abroad from a parent perspective.
 Donnetta can be reached at the email link above or at 317-940-4252.

-Once abroad, our students are in the capable hands of our on-site office, including our student services coordinator in Peth, Darja Miscenko.
+Once abroad, our students are in the capable hands of our on-site staff, including our student services coordinator in Peth, Darja Miscenko.
 Click here to read more about Darja.

 Upon return from your study abroad program, Academic Affairs Coordinator Paige Ward processes your Butler University transcript and assists with any academic record queries.
 Paige graduated from Butler University, and she studied abroad for a semester in Paris, Belfast, London and the English Lake District.
 Studying abroad for Paige was an eye-opening and knowledge-gaining experience, and she is excited to work with students who are looking for the same.
 Paige can be reached at the email link above or at 800-858-0229 ext.
 4254.